Vaccination against Covid-19 is free and recommended:

 For young people aged 6 months to 13 years old, consent must be obtained from a parent or legal guardian.

-A booster doses of COVID-19 vaccine is offered to people aged 5 years and older.
-An interval of 5 months must be respected after the last dose or 3 months for people who have contracted Covid-19.
+A booster dose of the Covid-19 vaccine is now recommended for the following vulnerable people 5 years of age and older who have never had Covid-19.
+An interval of 6 months must be respected after the last dose of Covid-19 vaccine :

 Make an appointment